ataraxie/codeshovel/README.md

 ```
  -filepath <arg>      Path to the file containing the method (required)
  -methodname <arg>    Method name (required)
- -outfile <arg>       Output path (optional, defaults to current working directory)
+ -outfile <arg>       Output path (optional: defaults to current working directory)
- -reponame <arg>      Name of the repository (optional, defaults to the path name)
+ -reponame <arg>      Name of the repository (optional: defaults to the path name)
  -repopath <arg>      Path to a local copy of the git repository (required)
- -startcommit <arg>   Hash of the commit to begin with backwards history traversal (optional, default is HEAD)
+ -startcommit <arg>   Hash of the commit to begin with backwards history traversal (optional: default is HEAD)
- -startline <arg>     Start line of the method (required)
+ -startline <arg>     Start line of the method (required: differentiates between overloaded methods)

 ```